reduxjs/redux/README.md

 The whole state of your app is stored in an object tree inside a single *store*.
 The only way to change the state tree is to emit an *action*, an object describing what happened.
-To specify how the state tree is transformed by the actions, you write pure *reducers*.
+To specify how the actions transform the state tree, you write pure *reducers*.

 That’s it!